-After joining the Egmont Group, JAFIC has sent its members to both the annual meetings and the working group meetings to participate in the discussions on the principles related to information exchanges between FIUs and other matters.
+After joining the Egmont Group, JAFIC has, among other actions, sent its members to both the annual meetings and the working group meetings to participate in the discussions on the principles related to information exchanges between FIUs and other matters.

 JAFIC accepted the role of sponsor FIU for the Pakistan FIU (in co-sponsorship with the U.S. FIU) at the request of the Egmont Group in 2011.
 In 2012, JAFIC conducted an onsite survey to assess the Pakistan FIU's membership qualification.
-Due to the impact of the COVID-19 pandemic, annual meetings, etc., were held in a virtual manner from July 2020 to February 2022, and JAFIC participated online.
-As the annual meeting in July 2022 was held face-to-face, JAFIC dispatched its officials to it to participate in the discussions.